hgschmie/factorio-miniloader-redux/ADD_NEW_LOADERS.md

 # Adding miniloaders for other mods

 This is the documentation on how the template system works.
-It is not perfect and there will be corner cases where the code needs to be changed; if you struggle adding your mod, file an issue or a draft PR and I will help as time permits.
+It is not perfect and there will be corner cases where the code needs to be changed; if you struggle adding your mod, [file an issue](https://github.com/hgschmie/factorio-miniloader-redux/issues) or a [draft PR](https://github.com/hgschmie/factorio-miniloader-redux/compare) and I will help as time permits.

 ## How the miniloader works

-First, the actual truth: The miniloader is not really a "mini loader" but a collection of inserters disguising as a loader.
+First, the actual truth: A miniloader is not really a "mini loader" but a collection of inserters disguising as a loader.
-So all the performance of a loader is controlled through a few parameters:
+The performance of a miniloader is controlled through a few inserter related parameters:

 - The rotation speed of an inserter
 - The hand size of an inserter

-Up until 2.0.59, the hand size automatically added the researched inserter capacity bonus of the force, which was often substantial.
-As a result, Miniloaders until release 0.8.0 had a much higher throughput than they were supposed to have if the force has a large inserter capacity bonus researched.
+Up until Factorio 2.0.59, the hand size automatically included the researched inserter capacity bonus of the force, which was often substantial.
+As a result, Miniloaders until release 0.8.0 had a much higher throughput than they were supposed to have, if the force has a large inserter capacity bonus researched.

 Using a regular "one item at a time" inserter capacity and two inserters (one for each lane), the throughput of an inserter is controlled by [the rotation speed](https://wiki.factorio.com/Inserters#Rotation_Speed).
 A full rotation of an inserter (pick up an item, rotate, drop the item) takes an even number of ticks.
-The smallest supported number is 2 so the fastest that an inserter can move items is 30 items per second per lane = 60 items per second.
-Coincidentally this is also the fastest belt speed.
+The smallest supported number is 2 so the fastest that an inserter can move items is 30 items per second.Coincidentally this is also the fastest per-lane belt speed in the official game (Turbo Belts in the SpaceAge expansion).

-Miniloader performance is derived from the belt speed for a given tier.
+The Miniloader performance is derived from the belt speed for a given tier.
 In the base and space age games, [four belt tiers](https://wiki.factorio.com/Transport_belts/Physics#Belt_speeds) exist:

 | Belt Tier      | Speed (items/sec) |
 |----------------|-------------------|